 Other sources of information

-If you wish to complain about a parish or town councillor we cannot help, but you may be able to complain to a local Standards Committee.
+If you wish to complain about a parish or town councillor we cannot help, but you can complain to your local council who will advise on if and how you can make a complaint.
 You can find more information about this from your local council's website.

 Our fact sheets give some general information about the most common type of complaints we receive but they cannot cover every situation.
 If you are not sure whether we can look into your complaint, please contact us.